TiboMertens/sensorSprout/README.md

 ## Contact

-For any inquiries or questions, you can reach out to me at <tibomertens25@gmail.com>.
+For any inquiries or questions, you can reach out to me us via email.
+Lead developer: <tibomertens25@gmail.com>.
+Lead designer/branding: <quintt.adam@hotmail.com>